-SIDEWALK CONSTRUCTION, ALDEN STREET FROM RAILROAD AVENUE TO THE ART COMPLEX MUSEUM
+SIDEWALK CONSTRUCTION, ALDEN STREET FROM RAILROAD AVENUE TO THE ART COMPLEX MUSEUM AND SAFETY IMPROVEMENTS, ALDEN STREET AT RAILROAD AVENUE INTERSECTION

-This project would construct a five-foot-wide sidewalk (approximately 1,200 feet) on the east side of Alden Street from Railroad Avenue to the art museum.
+This project would construct a five-foot-wide sidewalk (approximately 1,200 feet) with granite curbing on the east side of Alden Street from Railroad Avenue to the art museum.
 The project provides missing connections to several destinations for students and children, including Alden Elementary School, Duxbury Middle School, and Duxbury High School, and will provide a pedestrian connection from the schools to the art museum.
 This project has been a point of conflict with local residents and property owners here have expressed their concerns, but there seems to be a need for the pedestrian network connection.
 Road layouts here need to be evaluated with survey work.